 13. Best Magnetized: Mitsumoto Sakari Honing Rod

-Made of high carbon steel and diamond plating, this honing rod has a hardness and grit of 80 HRC and 3000.
+Made of high-carbon steel and diamond plating, this honing rod has undergone various testing processes to ensure its reliability and quality.
+It has a hardness and grit of 80 HRC and 3000.
 It is made using innovative Japanese technology and is magnetized to prevent the metal particles from spreading.
 This ten-inch rod is suitable for most knife sizes, and its easy-to-grip, ergonomic ABS handle prevents slippage for optimal control and balance.
 Moreover, it also has a steel handle guard to protect your hands from injuries, making it one of the best steel honing rods.